getlost01/gfg-potd/README.md

 ![](https://badgen.net/badge/Level/Easy/green)

 ### My Approach
-To generate this specific pattern based on a given integer `N`,
+To make this pattern, I followed a recursive technique with backtracking.
-- I use a do-while loop to iteratively add and subtract a value (`toggle`) from `N`.
+- I kept reducing N by 5 in a loop until it got to 0 or less.
-- I toggle the sign of `toggle` each time it goes below or equal to 0.
+- While doing this, I added the current N value to the output vector twice.
+Once before making the recursive call and once after.
-- This continues until `c` becomes equal to `N`, and I store each intermediate result in the `out` vector.
+- The pattern comes from the sequence of values added to the vector.

 ### Time and Auxiliary Space Complexity